lemauanhphong/ctf_writeups/2022/zer0pts_CTF_2022/[WEB]_GitFile_Explorer/README.md

 The code turns information I GET into an URI and use `file_get_contents()` to fetch the data.

-I immediately got an idea about weird (in my opinion) PHP parser: PHP tries to simply all the `../` before traversing.
+I immediately got an idea about weird (in my opinion) PHP parser: PHP tries to simplify all the `../` before traversing.

 ```php
 file_get_contents('/thisDirecotyDoesNotExist/hehe/../../flag.txt'); // This is equivalent to file_get_contents('/flag.txt')